How to Get to Fairy Meadows? A Complete Guide

 On the road to Naran and Babusar Top, Shogran is off the usual path.
 The tourist destination is well-connected to the region’s stunning natural features, such as Siri Paye and Makra Peak, and is also suitable for trekking and camping.
 In the winter, Shogran is covered in snow, then you’ll have to hire a 4X4 to get somewhere; but, in the summer, you may drive your own car.

 For just an overnight stay in Shogran, there are many hotels to choose from.
 If you arrive in Shogran in the middle of the day, it is better to schedule your trip to Siri Paye for the next morning.
-Another reason for this is that most of the roads are covered with snow, traveling after the evening is far too risky.
+Another reason for this is that most of the roads are covered with snow, and traveling after the evening is far too risky.

 Snacks, lunch, or supper are all available in a commercial setting.
 It’s not difficult to find a hotel room, and rates in different resorts start at PKR 6,000 per night.